Darnell Sankey

-Darnell Sankey (born October 11, 1994) is an American professional football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
-He was signed by the Denver Broncos as an undrafted free agent after the 2016 NFL draft.
+Darnell Sankey (born October 11, 1994) is an American professional football linebacker for the BC Lions of the Canadian Football League (CFL).
+He is a Grey Cup champion after winning with the Montreal Alouettes in 2023 and is a three-time divisional All-Star.
+He is also an XFL champion after winning with the Arlington Renegades earlier in 2023.
 He played college football at Sacramento State.